Modern Foreign Languages

 Children are assessed informally during lessons to evaluate what they have learned.
 For each year group there are some learning objectives to reach.
 Children will have at the end of each term the opportunity to reflect on their own progress by self-assessing their work.

-How does geography link to British Values?
+How does learning a language promote British Values?

 Collaborative work in language lessons develops mutual respect for the differing opinions, beliefs and abilities of others.
 In addition, children learn to appreciate the value of similarities and differences and learn to show tolerance.
 A variety of experiences teaches them to appreciate that all people, and their views, are equally important.